The right to believe, to worship and witness

 Buda Badmayev, who heads the Gunzechoyney Datsan in St Petersburg, told the Regnum.ru news website on 18 March 2023 that "we support the leadership of the country in all endeavours".

 On 23 October 2022, police detained Danara Erdniyevna Erendzhenova outside the Datsan for displaying a poster reading "Militarism is very expensive – Dalai Lama XIV" (a quotation from the 14th Dalai Lama's essay, "The Reality of War", written in 2011).
-On 1 December 2022, St Petersburg's Primorsky District Court fined her 30,000 Roubles (about 10 days' average local wages) under Administrative Code Article 20.3.3.
+On 1 December 2022, St Petersburg's Primorsky District Court fined her 30,000 Roubles (about 10 days' average local wages) under Administrative Code Article 20.3.3 ("Public actions aimed at discrediting the use of the Armed Forces of the Russian Federation").

 Telo Tulku Rinpoche, in his YouTube interview of 30 September 2022, commented that he believed the pro-war Buddhist leaders "have to say that to protect their people, the Buddhists in their republics.
 If they are real Buddhists, I don't think they support the war".